 The Ph.D. degree is designed to train research geoscientists, principally through original research under the mentorship of a major advisor and guidance by a graduate committee.
 Students complete at least 30 credits of graduate coursework beyond a related BA/BS degree or at least 15 credits of graduate coursework beyond a related MS degree, at least 15 credits of graduate research, and a research project culminating in a dissertation, and a dissertation defense administered by the advisory committee.

 The M.S. degree is designed to provide additional coursework and experience beyond a B.S. degree to train students to work as professional geologists, and(or) to serve as an intermediate step between the bachelors and doctors levels.

 In geosciences we offer two M.S. programs, and a third is pending.

 - Coursework.
-Students complete 30 credits of advanced work and pass a final examination administered by the advisory committee.
+Students complete 30 credits of graduate coursework and pass a final examination administered by the advisory committee.
 Also called Plan B.

 - Fifth-year M.S.
 Pending approval by the University, we plan a 4+1 (4 year undergraduate + 1 year graduate) M.S. in Environmental Geoscience specifically designed to train the geoscience workforce.
 This plan streamlines and combines upper division undergraduate and graduate courses for a non-thesis M.S.